Long Term Events

 Truman declared that the United States would help any country that resisted Communism.

-President Truman believed the Ho Chi Minh was a puppet of the USSR and fearful of the spread of Communism and not wanting to alienate France supported France’s bid to control Vietnam.
+President Truman believed the Ho Chi Minh was a puppet of the USSR.
+He was fearful of the spread of Communism and did not want to alienate France.
+He therefore supported France’s bid to control Vietnam.

 1949 (1st October)

 China became a Communist Country, The People’s Republic of China under the leadership of Mao Zedong

 .
 The Vietminh began training in China away from the French.

 President Truman established the North Atlantic Treaty Organisation (NATO) as a Western anti-Communist alliance.